• Should I opt for Blade-Free laser eye surgery?

 Our commitment to you is that we will not perform laser vision correction on you or anyone we feel does not have an excellent possibility of achieving independence from glasses and contacts.
 Our team is risk-averse, meaning that we do not take chances ourselves or on your behalf.

 The vast majority of our patients are extremely happy with their results and can do most activities without dependence on corrective lenses after laser vision correction.
-For short sight, the great majority of patients can see better than 20/20 following their laser vision correction.
+For typical short sight, 99.7% of patients can see better than 20/20 following their laser vision correction.
+See here for more about our results.

 • Is laser vision correction safe?

-Laser eye procedures are actually some the safest surgical treatments around.
 There are always possible risks with any technique and we encourage you to discuss these with us.
-Please note that treatments are available for almost all complications that affect your vision.
+Please note that treatments are available for almost all complications that affect your vision (but not all).
 Serious complications with LASIK or PRK are actually rare.
 The chance of having a complication, including various minor ones, from LASIK has been documented in previous clinical studies to be less than one percent, and based on procedures which used less sophisticated technology than we have available today.
-In fact, it has been recently proven that there is a higher risk of infection from just wearing contact lenses.
+All options have some risk, e.g. it has been shown that there is a higher risk of infection from wearing contact lenses long-term than from LASIK.

 After laser eye treatment, you may experience some visual side effects.
 These are usually mild and most often diminish over a few days to a few weeks.
 But there is a slight chance that some of these side effects won’t go away completely, such as feelings of dryness, glare and haloes.
 If after a thorough examination we decide you are a good candidate for laser vision correction, you will be given additional information about the procedure that will allow you to make an informed decision about whether to proceed.
 Be sure you have all your questions answered to your satisfaction.